- What is Guns of Icarus Online?

 What do colored names in chat mean?

-Teal names are members of the development team, yellow names names are Community Ambassadors (CAs), and blue names are CAs with moderator powers.
+Teal names are members of the development team, yellow names names are Community Ambassadors (CAs), blue names are CAs with moderator powers, and red names are bounties that you can defeat for points in the bounty mini-game.
 CAs are volunteers that are around to help out players and answer questions.
 For more info on CAs, see here!

 How do you capture points?